JOJ0/discodos/README.md

 `disco mix fat_mix -e 3`

-There is also a bulk-edit option to edit specific fields of all track in mix.
+There is also a bulk-edit option to edit specific fields of all tracks in the mix.
 Read about it in the command reference section of [The mix command](#The-mix-command)

 Get additional data about your mixes tracks from MusicBrainz and AcousticBrainz (key, BPM, links):

 `disco mix fat_mix -zz`

+Read more about the *Brainz update process here: [The import command](#The-import-command)

 ## Common Workflows